chris-martin/chris-martin.org/in/posts/2014-08-haskell-triangle/post.md

                will never know about it.
 --------------------------------------------------------------------------------

-Sometimes I see a Java SOvquestion, write myself a haskell solution, then sadly read over the thread of people who will never know about it.
+Sometimes I see a Java Stack Overflow question, write myself a Haskell solution, then sadly read over the thread of people who will never know about it.

 It’s getting increasingly painful to read Stack Overflow newb questions,